arcalot/arcaflow-workflows/basic-examples/namespaced-scopes/README.md

 This workflow uses a namespaced scope in order to infer the workflow input schema from the plugin step.

 Both workflows and plugins have input schemas.
 When creating a workflow, you have the opportunity to define an input schema that is unique from that of its plugins, allowing you to customze the workflow user experience.
-When you do not have the need to customize the intput schema of a plugin, you can drastically simplify the workflow file by using namespaced scoping.
+When you do not have the need to customize the input schema of a plugin, you can drastically simplify the workflow file by using namespaced scoping.
 This allows you to reference the schema of a plugin step for use as a workflow schema object.

 Without namespaced scoping, you need to define in the workflow `input` section all of the parameters you wish to pass to the workflow user.
 To represent all features of the example plugin, the workflow input schema might look like this: